 4.1: The reviewer noted the Blackboard course and the activities, assignments posted.
 The assignments that were posted all posed a series of questions to the student.
 Some of the questions posed were very detailed and listed over a dozen and other questions were not as detailed.
 However, the same type of response was required for all assignments.
 Reviewer suggests having students explain these concepts in another format other than text.
 Written feedback in a formal paper is good, but can be redundant and not allow for critical thinking or the opportunity to collaborate with other peers.
 These are only suggestions based on student motivation and John Keller's ARCS model, encourage variety and an opportunity to explore these topics in other formats.
+Also, no information pertaining to citations (APA/MLA) and if those are required for written assignments.

 The class outlines are a helpful tool to keep students focused on what's on the agenda for each day.
 Multimedia could be used to adopt this same routine.
-Remember, instructor videos and other media should have transcripts or captioning.
-Also, for the outlines, it may be beneficial to label "Class 1" with "Module 1: Date" - replacing the date with the date of the course.
+For the outlines, it may be beneficial to label "Class 1" with "Module 1: Date" - replacing the date with the date of the course.
 Reviewer found the detailed class outlines beneficial and suggests making them interactive where students can click to get to the item reviewed.
+If the outlines were interactive, this would be an additional bonus.

-4.2: Materials and purposes for learning are explained.
+- 4.2: Materials and purposes for learning are explained.
 Reviewer noted the great detail in the assignment directions, nice job.
 Reviewer suggests including a grading rubric for all projects and assignments.

-4.3: The textbook/online resource is cited in the syllabus.

-4.4: Yes

-4.5: A variety of materials is listed for the course.

-4.6: No mention is made of optional, or extra credit, assignments or activities.
+The grading rubric should be posted in Blackboard for each assessment, assignment and project. - 4.3: The textbook/online resource is cited in the syllabus. - 4.4: Yes - 4.5: A variety of materials is listed for the course. - 4.6: No mention is made of optional, or extra credit, assignments or activities.